BrijeshDMIsystems/silvertracs/src/site/index.md

 <hr />
 <br />

-Technology advancement has reached a stage where almost in all areas micro–electronics has come to play a role.
+<div style="text-align:justify"><big>Technology advancement has reached a stage where almost in all areas micro–electronics has come to play a role.
 Computers, Data Processing, Computerized Numerical Control Machines, Measuring Systems and Quality Control Systems, Process Control and Industrial Automation, Medical Systems and Communication etc., all of them incorporate advanced electronics.
-Power and healthy environment plays a major role.
+Power and healthy environment plays a major role.</big></div>

-Poor power quality, Environmental conditions, impure air, etc., affects the reliable operation of computers and computer-based equipment, which are now cannot be lived without.
+<p style="text-align:justify">Poor power quality, Environmental conditions, impure air, etc., affects the reliable operation of computers and computer-based equipment, which are now cannot be lived without.
 The loss of productivity resulting from computer equipment failure, miscalculations and downtime is a major worry.
-Loss in production and money spent in component replacement if estimated would be enormous.
+Loss in production and money spent in component replacement if estimated would be enormous.</p>

-<b>Silvertracs Systems</b> started in 1991 has been addressing Power Quality, Environmental, Air Quality & Energy Conservation problems and has specialized in the following business sectors:
+<p style="text-align:justify"><b>Silvertracs Systems</b> started in 1991 has been addressing Power Quality, Environmental, Air Quality & Energy Conservation problems and has specialized in the following business sectors: </p>

 ##	Industry Specific Solutions